 At age 24 he established a custom aquarium, pond, and water feature design firm with childhood friend Nathan Kamelhar and has been the co-lead designer for the famed aqua design studio Okeanos In NYC for 11 years.
 After completing over 200 projects worldwide this experience has allowed him to work hand in hand with the who's who of the architecture, interior design, and art world and his designs have been featured in over 50 worldwide publications including The New York Times, GQ, Wallpaper, Interior Design, Interview Magazine, Robb Report, and Surface.
 His aquarium art collaborations with the renowned French artist, Pierre Huyghe have been featured in the worlds top museums including MoMA, Lacma, The Metropolitan Museum & Centrei Pompidou.

-Martin's art constitutes an eclectic mix of characters and strong messages that are results of people, personal experiences, and opinions he has met and gathered over his life and travels.
+Martin's art constitutes an eclectic mix of characters and strong messages that are results of people, personal experiences, and the opinions he has met and gathered over his life and travels.

 Zevi G was born in 1984 to immigrant parents in Lakewood, New Jersey.
 After a tumultuous childhood between the US and Israel and an admittedly colorful youth, Zevi has emerged from his plight to be a person with ambition and a definite zest for life.
 After being bound by his past circumstances, he now seeks to break down any barriers that he encounters.